varemenos/aklpgr-blog-posts/my-oh-my-zsh-setup.md

 - Tools
 - publish

-As a web-developer I've had the chance to work a lot through the terminal emulators of a Linux distro (either Ubuntu or Fedora) and so I had to start making a terminal setup for myself which would help me raise my productivity by either avoiding various annoyances that I've encountered throughout the journey or by including tools that I didn't use before.
+As a web-developer using a terminal is a daily routine so after a while I realized that I had to start making a terminal setup for myself which would help me raise my productivity by either avoiding various annoyances that I've encountered throughout the journey or by including tools that I didn't use before.
 After a while of digging for the right tools, I came across [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) which is "A community-driven framework for managing your zsh configuration," .
 What that means? basically it loads variously ZSH shell scripts and configurations which it then configures for you.

 ## Getting ZSH and oh-my-zsh